Ledgerback/Platform-Coop/Web3-and-Coops/Possible Synergies.md

 5. Platform cooperatives utilizing Web3 wallets for user identity, login/out and authentication
 6. Cooperatives creating a mutual credit token to be exchanged among partner cooperatives
 7. Cooperatives advising Web3.0 projects on applying democratic governance within their own communities
+8. Possible collaboration between Stocksy United and Creativechain to use the Creativechain blockchain and the Creary DApp for selling Stocksy United's stock photos (primarily lesser value stock photos).

 ## Resources